einomi/frontenso-11ty-starter/README.md

 ## Features

-This starter kit is built on a component-based structure, utilizing the power of Nunjucks, SCSS, and TailwindCSS (with a Just-in-Time compiler), Webpack, ESNext, and live reloading.
+This starter kit is built on a component-based structure, utilizing the power of Nunjucks, SCSS, and Tailwind CSS, Webpack, ESNext, and live reloading.
 Modern image formats out of the box (AVIF, WebP) and image optimization.

 It uses 11ty to handle HTML generation and Gulp for the rest of the build process.

 Core features:

 - Component-based approach.
-- Fast builds with Gulp and SCSS support.
+- Fast builds with Gulp, SCSS, Tailwind CSS, and PostCSS support.
 - Modern image formats out of the box (AVIF, WebP) and image optimization.
 - No JS-framework dependencies (you can add preact or any other framework though).
 - Live reloading.